vocdoni/davinci-node/api/README.md

-  "voteCount": "bigintStr", // Total number of votes cast in the process "voteOverwrittenCount": "bigintStr", // Number of times voters changed their vote "isAcceptingVotes": "boolean", // Whether the Sequencer is currently accepting votes for this process

-  "sequencerStats": { // Stats about the Sequencer runing the API (not the whole network)
+  "voteCount": "bigintStr", // Total number of votes cast in the process "voteOverwrittenCount": "bigintStr", // Number of times voters changed their vote "isAcceptingVotes": "boolean", // Whether the Sequencer is currently accepting votes for this process "isLocallyActive": "boolean", // Whether the process is active in the current Sequencer "sequencerStats": { // Stats about the Sequencer runing the API (not the whole network)
     "stateTransitionCount": "number", // Total number of state transitions performed "lastStateTransitionDate": "date", // Date of the most recent state transition